springrain/zorm/README.md

 	page.PageNo = 1   // Query page 1.
 The default value is 1
 	page.PageSize = 20 // 20 per page.
 The default is 20

+	//The total number of entries is not queried
+	//finder.SelectTotalCount = false

     // You can manually specify paging statements if they are particularly complex statements that cause count statement construction to fail
 	// countFinder := zorm.NewFinder().Append("select count(*) from (")
 	// countFinder.AppendFinder(finder)